Physalis or Peruvian groundcherry is a plant that offers cute, tasty fruits.

 Exposure – full sun, part sun

-Caring for physalis is easy and the medicinal properties of its berries are famed the world over.
+Caring for physalis is easy and the medicinal properties of its berries are famous across the world.

 Planting and sowing physalis